mapbox/node-mapnik-bench/README.md

 > How does GDAL perform when being ask, via multiple threads, to read from a GeoTIFF?

+> Are there any bottlenecks or optimizations that can be made to Mapnik's use of GDAL in gdal.input?

-> At what point do more threads help performance or hurt it?
+> At what point do more threads help performance or hurt it and does this vary predictably by zoom level?

 > Does the the asynchronous tile requests, which result in non-deterministic order of bbox's passed to RasterIO, have a negative impact on file-system level caching or GDAL's block cache?